Servings : Serves 4

 This soup is oh so yummy when you’re down with a cold and everything else tastes like cardboard.

-2-3 pieces of uncooked (dark) chicken pieces like thigh and drumstick, with their skin
+- 2-3 pieces of uncooked (dark) chicken pieces like thigh and drumstick (with or without their skin)

 Boil the chicken pieces in a pan of about 6 cups water, along with the sliced onions, roughly chopped carrots, some parsley, garlic, peppercorn and salt.
 If fat gathers at the top, skim it out and discard.